amonks/sidevalve/README.md

 `Game` is defined in `game.js`.

+### The game object

+Everything that makes this sidevalve game different from that one (from place descriptions to this-player's-name) ((anything that starts in `game.js`)) is stored in `sidevalve.game`.

+In fact, when a player starts a new game, the `Game` object in `game.js` is *directly cloned* into `sidevalve.game`, but it updates as the game progresses.
+If you want to use javascript to interact with a game currently-in-progress, poke at `sidevalve.game`.
+Seriously.

 ### Public Functions

 You can use the following functions to interact with the engine once it's instantiated: